HenryCuev/All-in-N-Ballin/docs/status.md

 ## Evaluation:

 The main quantitative metric we are evaluating our agent by is exploitability, which is a measure of how “well a strategy profile approximates a Nash equilibrium” with “the closer it [being] to zero, the closer the policy is to optimal” (Timbers et. al, 2022).
 To measure our exploitability, we called OpenSpiel’s `​​open_spiel.python.algorithms.exploitability.exploitability()` function with our game tree along our policy class instances as parameters every ten–thousand training steps.
 This function would then return and log the exploitability.
-As seen in figure TBD, our agent’s exploitability continually reduced throughout the training steps, fluctuating between .01 and .02 towards the end, and marking ~ .015 exploitability on the final step.
+As seen in Figure 4, our agent’s exploitability continually reduced throughout the training steps, fluctuating between .01 and .02 towards the end, and marking ~ .015 exploitability on the final step.

 ![exploitability graph](./images/exploit.png)
+*Figure 4: Exploitability of agents as a function of training steps*

 Another quantitative metric we tracked was the loss for both the supervised and reinforcement learning aspects of NFSP, for both agents that trained against each other.
 As seen in the figures below, the losses continued to fluctuate drastically throughout the training process, and neither the supervised or reinforcement learning losses converged.
 This is not of too much concern to us since the most important metric, exploitability, continues to decrease regardless of loss.

 ![rl loss graph](./images/rl_loss.png)
+*Figure 5: Reinforcement learning loss of agents as a function of training steps*

 ![sl loss graph](./images/sl_loss.png)
+*Figure 6: Supervised learning loss of agents as a function of training steps*

 ## Remaining Goals and Challenges: